cwqt/stageup/apps/README.md

 ## PGAdmin

-To instal PGAdmin, go to [https://www.pgadmin.org/download/](https://www.pgadmin.org/download/), select your OS, choose a version,  e.g. *'pgAdmin 4 v5.6'*, down the .dmg file, and then install it.
+To install PGAdmin, go to [https://www.pgadmin.org/download/](https://www.pgadmin.org/download/), select your OS, choose a version,  e.g. *'pgAdmin 4 v5.6'*, down the .dmg file, and then install it.

 Open PGAdmin and create a new server.
 A modal should appear.
 In the *'General'* tab, give the server a name.
 Next, in the *'Connection'* tab you'll have to add a few values: